Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

 What Do You Need To Know About Getting Tested?

-Before going any further, we’d like to acknowledge how responsible, mature and proactive you are being by getting a STD checkup.
+Before going any further, I want to acknowledge how responsible, mature and proactive you are being by getting a STD checkup, or considering an at home std test kit.

-So from everyone, thank you for being proactive about your health.
+So from everyone at LetsGetChecked, including myself, thank you for being proactive about your health.

 Getting Tested Is Worth It

-So firstly, we’d like to tell you to try not to worry, sexually transmitted disease are common and in most cases can be treated with a simple course of antibiotics.
+If you do test positive or receive a ractive result, again, try not to worry, sexually transmitted disease are common and in most cases can be treated with a simple course of antibiotics.

-Even if you aren’t displaying any symptoms, STDs are still contagious in most cases.
-STDs can be easily spread to your sexual partners if you engage in unprotected sex, often causing irreversible damage to the body.
+Even if you aren’t displaying any symptoms, STDs are still contagious and in most cases, STDs can be easily spread to your sexual partners if you engage in unprotected sex.

-That is why getting tested early and often is so important.
-“If we catch a sexually transmitted early in most cases it can be easily treated, which minimizes the risks of the serious side effects of STDs” says Dr. Rowley.
+Getting tested early and often is so important because if we catch a sexually transmitted diseases early in most cases it can be easily treated, which minimizes the risks of the serious side effects of STDs.

 The important thing to remember is that you can only get treated if you’ve been diagnosed with a sexually transmitted disease.
 So the message is simple, get a checkup early.
 You may not be experiencing symptoms but you could have a STD.